In this series, we will be covering two different ways of adding timestamps to Google Sheets, as soon as a change is made in the Google Sheet:

 Simply pass the cell you want to be timestamped as a parameter to the custom function, as per the screenshot below.

 Here I have passed the quantity column in the custom function as a parameter, where the code will check whether the product quantity is added.
-If the quantity is added, the code will add a timestamp to Google Sheets under the relevant column.
-You can see how the code inserts the date and time when the cell is changed in Google Sheets in the GIF below:
+As a result, the code will add a Google Sheets timestamp when cell is updated or the quantity is added.
+You can see how the code inserts a Google Sheets timestamp when the cell changes in the GIF below.
+As is visible, the code automatically adds the date and time when the cell is changed in Google Sheets:

-How to write a custom function in Google Sheets to add timestamps: A summary
+How to create a timestamp in Google Sheets using Custom Functions: A summary

-We saw how you can add timestamps to Google Sheets using Google Apps Script and custom functions.
+We saw how to create a timestamp in Google Sheets using Google Apps Script and custom functions.
 In the next blog, we are going to learn how to use the Google Sheets onEdit() function to add Timestamps to a Spreadsheet with the help of Google Apps Script followed by adding some details to the sheet.

 Feel free to reach out if you have any issues/feedback at aryanirani123@gmail.com.